alfe-ai/alfe-ai/README.md

 # Alfe AI / Beta

-### Alfe AI: Project Management, Image Design, and Software Development Platform
+### Alfe AI: Software Development, Project Management, and Image Design Platform

 The first version of the Alfe AI Code Cloud Platform https://alfe.sh <!-- has been released --> (beta-3.11).